top of page

 • Youtube

-The Segmento Tarantella Festival is organised by Segmento Foundation which is a not-for-profit association with the mission of engaging with the community through projects and events that value collaboration, diversity, cross-culturalism and connection with our land and history.
+The Segmento Tarantella Festival is organised by Segmento Foundation, a not-for-profit association with the mission of engaging with the community through projects and events that value collaboration, diversity, cross-culturalism and connection with our land and history.

 logo.png